 Curb Appeal is Key

 The truth is that the curb appeal of your home is probably one of the most influential factors in its value, as the curb appeal will increase its perceived value – thereby increasing its actual value.
 If you want to raise the value of your home, fixing it up and making it look nice is one of the best ways to make it more valuable and appealing to those that are going to buy it.
 While fixing up the inside and outside of the house is important, the property itself will also go a long way towards the sale of the house.
 Do landscaping and if possible, plant trees.
-If you have a yard with walkways, beautifully cared for grass, flowers and gardens, trees, and all the other beautiful landscaping elements, your attention would no doubt be divided between the house and the outside.
+If you have a yard with walkways, backyard structures such as a gazebo, beautifully cared for grass, flowers and gardens, trees, and all the other beautiful landscaping elements, your attention would no doubt be divided between the house and the outside.
 Even if the house isn’t perfect, most people will be interested in the home due to the beautiful landscape.

 Improve the Inside

 Consider improving the wall, floor, and window insulation.
 You do not have to resort to super expensive solutions.
 Cork wall tiles and insulating curtains can do a good job.
 Making your heating system more energy efficient is highly recommended.

 The windows should match the house as it is now, and should be in keeping with the age and style your home.
 Don’t be tempted to install brand new white PVC windows in an older-style property; it can actually be detrimental to the value of the house.
 Generally speaking, if the windows are in good condition, concentrate on cleaning up the paintwork on the windowsills and surrounds.

 Improve Your Lighting